danyal-tariq/danyal-tariq/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2024 Goals: Expand Software engineering range from game dev to web dev as well
 - ⚡ Fun fact: I love to play RTS games.
 Red Alert FTW!
+- 🎮 Passionate about game development as a hobby, creating immersive experiences with Unity

 ### Connect with me: